 - Rutger Hauer, Brian Downey, Molly Dunsworth, Robb Wells

 - Release Date

-From the acting to the production design, the heightened presentation will test viewers, even those versed in exploitation films of this sort.
+From the acting to the production design, the heightened presentation will test viewers (and not in a good way), even those versed in exploitation films of this sort.
 Visually, Eisener’s dedication to an intentionally cheap-looking retro production earns him points; overexposed colors are tuned-up to look like a lousy video transfer intended for “USA Up All Night”.
 And while recent grindhouse-inspired mainstream schlock like Machete has proven uneven, this production maintains its dedication to 1980s B-movie production value quite well.
 It’s the acting and story that becomes grating.
 Downey, Smith, and Bateman don’t know the meaning of six-inch voices—they shout every line, as if center stage in a Rob Zombie movie.
 Even muted, this movie could be loud and obnoxious, and certainly too extreme for general audiences.